 Canadian Child and Youth Advocates, in partnership with leading Canadian non-governmental organizations, are proud to present Child Rights Education Week in Canada.
 Building upon the success of the previous two years, the national campaign will engage Canadians across the country in the promotion and protection of children’s rights.

-This year, the committee for the Children’ Rights Education Week (CREW) has chosen the right to be heard.
 The right to be heard can mean a lot of things, for example, the right to be heard when decisions are taken that have an impact on you.
-It also include, the right to be heard when you want to express an opinion, your frustration or your enthusiasm, the right to be heard by the adults that surrounds you but also by the other children and youth in your life.
-The right to be heard is a right that you find in many laws across Canada and for this year’s Children’s education week, the committee would love to hear children and youth from across Canada !
-Embark the movement and let your voice be heard !
-Get involved in the video project!
+It also includes the right to be heard when you want to express an opinion, your frustration or your enthusiasm, the right to be heard by the adults that surround you but also by the other children and youth in your life.